Balladebits/Balladebits/README.md

 I'm NOT an artist but i like drawing sometimes

 I'm In:
 - +18 Server: mostly at the Docks
-- Safe Spanish/Portuguese: Cookie Run/FNAF area (DNI)
 - +18 Spanish/Portuguese: Docks & Café

 DNI if: